elek-io/elek.io/README.md

 ### CI/CD

 CI/CD is handled by GitHub Actions.
 You can find it's configuration files inside `.github/workflows`.
-CI is mainly run on pull requests to validate the submitted code by linting, testing and building the application.
+CI is mainly run on pull requests to validate the submitted code by testing and building the application.
 CD is only run on releases / whenever code is pushed to the `main` branch and release drafts are automatically opened.